 As the light of truth continued to burn as a bright lamp in Europe, the powers of darkness redoubled their efforts to extinguish it.
 Even in Protestant lands, the powers of church and state united to persecute those who would stand for civil and religious freedom until separation from these lands became inevitable and final for those who would preserve their liberty of thought and independence to worship God according to the dictates of their own conscience.

 As our spiritual forefathers fled the Old World and settled the New, in search of a land where the broad principles of civil and religious liberty could be fully enjoyed and practiced, the spirit of intolerance - so long employed by the proponents and supporters of Rome - reared its ugly head even here in America.
-The Puritans - once the persecuted by the Church of England - became the persecutors and oppressors of all who dared resist its professed Christian faith and control of the colonies established by the Pilgrim fathers.
-Roger Williams, a Baptist minister, fled in the winter of 1636 from the local authorities who had condemned his writings and banished him from Massachusetts Bay, and established the colony of Rhode Island which would serve as a bastion of civil and religious freedom for the persecuted and oppressed, and stood as a pattern and example for the Founding Fathers to use when later drafting the United States Constitution and Bill of Rights.
-Roger Williams would aptly name the capitol of his new-found colony "Providence", and would, along with Stephen Mumford, a Seventh-day Baptist minister, go on to greatly influence through their writings and work the minds of such great men as Thomas Jefferson and James Madison who enshrined these principles of freedom and religious tolerance in the Declaration of Independence and in the First Amendment of the Bill of Rights.
+The Puritans - once persecuted by the Church of England - became the persecutors and oppressors of all who dared to resist its professed Christian faith and control of the colonies established by the Pilgrim fathers.
+Roger Williams, a Baptist minister, fled in the winter of 1636 from the local authorities who had condemned his writings and banished him from Massachusetts Bay, and established the colony of Rhode Island which would serve as a bastion of civil and religious freedom for the persecuted and oppressed.
+The capitol of this new colony, rightly named "Providence", stood as a pattern and example for the Founding Fathers to use when later drafting the United States Constitution and Bill of Rights.
+The writings and work of Roger Williams, as well as Stephen Mumford, a Seventh-day Baptist minister, would go on to greatly influence the minds of such great men as Thomas Jefferson and James Madison who enshrined these principles of freedom and religious tolerance in the Declaration of Independence and in the First Amendment of the Bill of Rights.

-Baptist thought continued its influence in seeking truth as for hidden treasure in the Great Advent awakening of the 1800's, when a Baptist minister by the name of William Miller revolutionized the Christian church with his introduction of basic rules of Bible interpretation which codified principles used successfully by the Protestant Reformers to unlock Bible prophecy.
-The unsealing of the book of Daniel, along with the study of Revelation, and a general increase of knowledge of the prophecies, led great numbers to expect the Lord's appearing in 1844.
+Baptist thought continued its influence in seeking truth as for hidden treasure in the Great Advent awakening of the 1800's, when a Baptist minister by the name of William Miller shook the Christian world with his prophetic expositions of Christ's Second Coming and introduction of basic rules of Bible interpretation which codified principles used successfully by the Protestant Reformers to unlock Bible prophecy regarding the antichrist power of the Papacy.
+Miller's expositions on the books of Daniel and Revelation, along with a general increase of knowledge of the prophecies, led great numbers to expect the Lord's appearing in 1844.

-Although Christ did not come as expected and a Great Disappointment followed, Christian believers from various denominations continued to study and pray together, meeting in homes and small churches, seeking for clarity and light.
-The understanding of Christ's high priestly work and ministry in heaven - commencing when He resurrected from the grave and ascended to His Father in heaven - connected with the restoration of the truth of the Sabbath - being introduced by a Seventh-day Baptist woman in Washington, New Hampshire, named Rachel Oakes Preston - gave rise to the first Sabbatarian Adventist church on March 16, 1844.
+Although the Adventist body was incorrect in setting a definite time for our Lord's return, as well as in the event which would take place at the end of prophetic time, a general interest in the study of prophecy among Christendom was revived, and many believers in the second advent of Christ scattered in various parts of the world were stirred to labor for souls in missionary work.
+The truth of the Bible Sabbath - being introduced by a Seventh Day Baptist woman in Washington, New Hampshire, named Rachel Oakes Preston - gave rise to the first Sabbatarian Adventist church on March 16, 1844.
 Frederick Wheeler, an ordained minister originally from the Methodist-Episcopal church, pastored this newly organized Sabbath-keeping Adventist church which was named the "Christian Brethren" congregation.
 Frederick Wheeler then shared this truth with T.M.
-Preble, a Free-Will Baptist preacher and follower of William Miller, who wrote a pamphlet on the Sabbath later read by Joseph Bates, a former sea captain, temperance reformer, abolitionist, and Millerite, who wrote a tract entitled, "The Sabbath, A Perpetual Sign".
-This tract influenced many of the Advent believers who later formed to be Seventh-day Adventists, upholding such truths as the Sabbath, the heavenly sanctuary ministry of Christ, and the Three Angels' Messages of Revelation 14.
+Preble, a Free-Will Baptist preacher and follower of William Miller, who wrote a pamphlet on the Sabbath.
+This pamphlet was later read by Joseph Bates, a former sea captain, temperance reformer, abolitionist, and Millerite, who wrote a tract entitled, "The Sabbath, A Perpetual Sign".
+This tract influenced many of the Advent believers who later formed to be Seventh-day Adventists, upholding such truths as the Sabbath, the state of the dead, and the high priestly ministry of Christ in a heavenly sanctuary.

 Welcome to our new Church Page!
 We're glad you decided to visit us.
 We are a Christian home church based on the Simple Church model which seeks to follow the pattern of church organization laid down by the New Testament where believers met "house to house" for "fellowship, and in breaking of bread, and in prayers".
 Acts 2:42, 46 (see also Romans 16:5; 1 Corinthians 16:19; Colossians 4:15; Philemon 1:2).
 We are an independent, Bible believing, Christian fellowship, that believes in showing our love to God by keeping His 10 Commandments, including the Bible Sabbath.
 We emphasize the essential importance of having a personal relationship with Jesus and accepting Christ as a personal Savior from sin, recognizing that our own works do not merit salvation, but that we are saved only through faith in His atoning work on the cross and His High Priestly ministry for us in heaven.
 We are saved by God's grace alone through faith in Jesus Christ.
 We believe that the born-again and regenerated Christian receives a new heart from Christ in which love for God manifests itself in obedience to His commands, not out of an attempt to merit salvation, but rather because we love the One who gave His life for us and who said, "if ye love Me, keep My commandments".
 John 14:15.